 The classifications of student growth are based on Student Growth Percentiles (SGPs).
 SGPs measure a student's learning over time compared to other students with comparable prior test scores.
 SGPs are dependent on the group used to develop the growth norms.
 SGPs range from 1 (lowest possible score) to 99 (highest possible score) and will be classified in one of four levels.
-For a more detailed explanation, please refer to Appendix G: Academic Achievement and Growth
+For a more detailed explanation, please refer to Appendix G: Academic Achievement and Growth Calculations.

-Calculations.

-For the growth indicator, a student Gain score is computed as the difference between scaled scores (SS) from the fall and spring administrations of a Performance Series exam.
-If a student takes an exam more than once during a testing window, ALSDE will use the scaled score earned for the first administration as part of the growth measurement.
+For the growth indicator, a student Gain score is computed as the difference between scaled scores (SS) from the spring administrations of . the ACAP Summative Assessment..